lit/lit/packages/labs/ssr-react/README.md

 Note that the import line must still be present for every file that contains JSX expressions to transform in the classic runtime mode.

-This approach only works for server-rendering custom elements added to the project in JSX expressions.
+This approach only works for server-rendering custom elements added to your project's JSX expressions.
 It will not affect any pre-compiled JSX expressions or direct calls to `React.createElement()`.
 You will also need to manually import the `@lit-labs/ssr-client/lit-element-hydrate-support.js` to your client JS.
-For those scenarios, use the [monkey patching](#monkey-patching-reactcreateelement-recommended) approach.
+For those scenarios, use the [monkey patching](#monkey-patching-react-element-creation-recommended) approach.

 ### Using the Automatic Runtime JSX Transform